JohanArizona/RickAndMortyApp/README.md

 A modern Android application built as a submission for the **BIGIO Mobile Developer Take Home Challenge**.
 This app leverages **Clean Architecture** principles and **MVVM** pattern to ensure scalability and testability.
 Built entirely with **Kotlin** and **Jetpack Compose**, it provides a seamless user experience for browsing, searching, and managing favorite characters from the Rick and Morty universe.

-The application features a fully immersive **Dark Mode** UI with advanced animations (Glassmorphism, Sticky Headers, Shared Elements) and robust offline capabilities using local caching.
+The application features a fully immersive **Dark Mode** UI and robust offline capabilities using local caching.

 ## Table of Contents